 As we went through his backpack, we found pawn shop receipts from the Golden Goat for his bike and his computer.

 So there we stood.
-Two women in a pawn shop
+Three women in a pawn shop

-My mother was one of them and we were an unlikely duo standing there.
+My mother was one of them, my best friend, Martha the other and we were an unlikely trio standing there.
 We would not have stood out more if we’d been wearing neon green fluorescent pant suits.